phillydotnet/Presentations/2025/0625-dotnet/README.md

 💡 Get Started for Free!
 Don’t have GitHub Copilot yet?
 Follow our guide on [GitHub Copilot FREE for Visual Studio Code](https://code.visualstudio.com/blogs/2024/12/18/free-github-copilot/?wt.mc_id=thankyou_S-1446_email_reactor) to activate your free account and get ready for the workshop.

+#### Where are these labs?
+You can view the lab material yourself at: https://github.com/microsoft/github-copilot-global-bootcamp

+There is **more** content in the repository than we will cover in this workshop, so feel free to explore on your own after the event.

 ### GitHub Copilot FREE for Visual Studio Code
 To get started with GitHub Copilot for free, follow the steps here: https://code.visualstudio.com/blogs/2024/12/18/free-github-copilot/?wt.mc_id=thankyou_S-1446_email_reactor